ameya98/GeneticAlgorithmsRepo/README.md

 ### Objective Function Maximization
 **fmga** takes an objective function of two variables and samples an evolving population of points converging to the function maxima.

-fmga is now available on PyPI.
-Latest version: 0.2.1.
-Install with
+fmga is now available on PyPI!
+(Latest version: 0.2.1) Install with
 ```bash
 pip install fmga
 ```